Boosting energy in everyday foods

 This page tells you about how to boost calories in everyday foods if you have lost weight due to cancer or its treatment.
 You can use the following links to go to information on

 At one time or another, many people with cancer need to put on weight, rather than to lose it.
 Eating a high calorie (kcal) diet is something that many people find difficult.
-It goes against the grain, because all the dietary advice we are given these days is about lowering fat and calories.
 Whatever the cause of your weight loss, you will feel better and have more energy if you can get back up to a normal weight for your height and build.

 There are different ways of doing this.
 You can try to eat a diet that is higher in calories.
 And you can drink nourishing fluids to supplement your diet.
 Most importantly, get help from a dietician.
-Every hospital has a dietician who can advise you.
+Every hospital and most GP's have a dietician who can advise you.
 You can ask your hospital doctor or nurse to refer you.

 Remember that fat is the best way to get concentrated calories.
 But after surgery to your stomach, pancreas or bowel, you may find it difficult to cope with high fat foods.
 These are situations when you definitely need help and advice from your dietician.